HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 ### Cipher suites

-To start communicating over an encrypted channel, both parties need to use the same cryptographic algorithm (or [cipher suite](https://learn.microsoft.com/en-au/windows/win32/secauthn/cipher-suites-in-schannel)) to understand each other.
+To start communicating over an encrypted channel, both parties need to use the same cryptographic algorithm (or <a hreflang="en" href="https://learn.microsoft.com/en-au/windows/win32/secauthn/cipher-suites-in-schannel">cipher suite</a>) to understand each other.
 In order to do so, they agree upon a cipher suite to use before communication.
-We can see that most requests happen over a connection using a Galois Counter Mode ([GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode)) cipher, which is often preferred because of its resilience against [padding attacks](https://blog.qualys.com/product-tech/2019/04/22/zombie-poodle-and-goldendoodle-vulnerabilities) and because it provides Authenticated Encryption with Associated Data ([AEAD](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=2628d946bda9f3d3b087e5c4846e76ae0fb07b6b)), which is [required in TLS1.3](https://www.rfc-editor.org/rfc/rfc8446#:~:text=Those%20that%0A%20%20%20%20%20%20remain%20are%20all%20Authenticated%20Encryption%20with%20Associated%20Data%0A%20%20%20%20%20%20\(AEAD\)%20algorithms).
+We can see that most requests happen over a connection using a Galois Counter Mode ([GCM](https://www.wikipedia.org/wiki/Galois/Counter_Mode)) cipher, which is often preferred because of its resilience against <a hreflang="en" href="https://blog.qualys.com/product-tech/2019/04/22/zombie-poodle-and-goldendoodle-vulnerabilities">padding attacks</a> and because it provides Authenticated Encryption with Associated Data (<a hreflang="en" href="https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=2628d946bda9f3d3b087e5c4846e76ae0fb07b6b">AEAD</a>), which is <a hreflang="en" href="https://www.rfc-editor.org/rfc/rfc8446#:~:text=Those%20that%0A%20%20%20%20%20%20remain%20are%20all%20Authenticated%20Encryption%20with%20Associated%20Data%0A%20%20%20%20%20%20\(AEAD\">required in TLS1.3</a>%20algorithms).
 In addition, we see that the use of 128-bit keys has grown by 4% since last year, instead of the more secure 256-variant.
-Although the [128-bit cipher suites are considered secure by NIST](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-131Ar3.ipd.pdf), 256-bit variants provide even more security guarantees.
+Although the <a hreflang="en" href="https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-131Ar3.ipd.pdf">128-bit cipher suites are considered secure by NIST</a>, 256-bit variants provide even more security guarantees.
 The dataset of this year's Almanac includes more requests than last year's, so it is possible that this change can be attributed to the growing dataset.
 The cipher suites in use are not very diverse, in fact there are only five cipher suites that were found to be used in the dataset.
-This can be the case because TLS1.3 [only allows GCM or modern block ciphers](https://datatracker.ietf.org/doc/html/rfc8446#page-133) to be used.
+This can be the case because TLS1.3 <a hreflang="en" href="https://datatracker.ietf.org/doc/html/rfc8446#page-133">only allows GCM or modern block ciphers</a> to be used.

 {{ figure_markup(
   image="cipher-suites.png",